JdeRobot/RoboticsAcademy/_pages/exercises/IndustrialRobots/pick_place.md

 increment_10 = [0.3, 0.1, -0.2]
 increment_20 = [-0.4, -0.1, 0.4]

+## HAL API for Gazebo Harmonic.

+### Direct Kinematics

+* `HAL.MoveAbsJ(joints_deg, speed, wait_time)`
+  * Moves the robot to the given angular position for each joint (in degrees), at a given relative speed in the range [0-1], adding a final delay in seconds.

+### Inverse Kinematics

+#### Using absolute poses

+* `HAL.MoveJoint(abs_xyz, abs_ypr, speed, wait_time)`
+  * Moves the robot Tool Center Point (TCP) to an absolute (X,Y,Z) pose with an absolute orientation (in degrees) of (Yaw,Pitch,Roll), at a given relative speed in the range [0-1], adding a final delay in seconds.
+The robot will move at constant rotational speeds in each joint, resulting in a non-linear trajectory.

+#### Using relative XYZ or YPR increments

+* `HAL.MoveRelLinear(relative_xyz, speed, wait_time)`
+  * Moves the robot TCP pose in a linear trajectory by the distances given in increment_XYZ argument, at a given relative speed in the range [0-1], adding a final delay in seconds.
+The tool orientation is not changed.
+* `HAL.MoveRelReor (relative_rpy, speed, wait_time)`
+  * Reorients the robot TCP by the angular increments given in increment_YPR argument (in degrees), at a given relative speed in the range [0-1], adding a final delay in seconds.
+The TCP (x,y,z) stay fixed.

+### Gripper usage

+In the Gazebo Harmonic version of the exercise, object grasping is handled by the physics engine of Gazebo instead of using an artificial attach plugin.

+Objects are held by contact forces and friction between the gripper fingers and the object.

+Because of this behaviour:

+* `HAL.attach(object_name)` does not create a physical joint between the gripper and the object.
+It only updates an internal logical state used for debugging.
+* `HAL.dettach()` does not forcibly release the object.
+The object is released when the gripper opens and the physics simulation allows it to move freely.
+* The real grasping behaviour depends on the physical contact between the gripper and the object.

+Therefore, when using Gazebo Harmonic, a correct grasp requires properly positioning the gripper around the object before closing it with `HAL.GripperSet()`.

+### Argument examples

+#### Example of data targets for MoveAbsJ (angular position for each joint, in deg)

+absj_home = [0, -90, 70, -70, -90, 0]

+#### Examples of absolute XYZ poses for MoveJoint (in meters, from the world frame)

+aprox_yellow_box = [0.6, 0.3, 0.4]
+aprox_yellow_target = [-0.4, -0.45, 0.4]

+#### Examples of absolute YPR angular poses for MoveJoint (in degrees)

+YPR_pick = [180, 0, -90]
+YPR_place = [180, 0, 0]

+#### Examples of Cartesian increments for relative MoveRelLinear, [Ax,Ay,Az] in meters

+decrease_z_10 = [0, 0, -0.10]
+decrease_z_15 = [0, 0, -0.15]

+increase_z_20 = [0, 0, 0.20]
+increase_z_25 = [0, 0, 0.25]

 ## Where to insert and run the code?

 In the launched webpage, type your code in the text editor and run it pressing the run button: